jdavis/jdavis.github.com/_drafts/2014-05-15-put-yourself-out-there.md

 post about my favorite quote from the movie Gattaca: [Never Save Anything for the Swim Back.
 Ever][swim-back].

-I had a new friend that came across that blog post and read it.
-He sent me one of the best message that I've received.
+One of my friends, Kien Nguyen, came across that blog post and read it.
+He sent me one of the best messages that I've received.
 This is what he said:

 > man, you are awesome :). just scanned over your personal website, and I was
 > inspired and impressed with what you've done :).
 It makes me want to try
 > harder to find and achieve what I really wanna do in my life.
 You are great
 > Josh.
 I am glad I had a chance to meet you :)

-He then stayed up past 2am watching Gattaca and loved it.
+Kien then decided to stay up late and watched the entire movie of Gattaca.
+I know this because after 2am, he sent me a message saying that he just finished watching it.

 I wrote that blog post because it was something that I hold very near to the core of who I am.
 I've drawn a lot of inspiration from the film over the years.
 As such, it was something that only a few people knew.

 By writing that, I made it known that I compare myself to other people a lot.
-I told how I struggle with feelings of inferiority and fear of being "stupid".
+I told how I struggle with feelings of inferiority and the fear of being "stupid".

 Yet to have someone read about your vulnerabilities and draw inspiration from it rather than to judge you is so incredibly meaningful & exquisite.